getmoin/traefik-api/readme.md

   traefik-manager
 ```

-Here port 80 and 443 are required for certificate resolution.
+Ports 80 and 443 are required for certificate resolution.
-8080 is for the traefik dashboard
+Ports 8080 is for the traefik dashboard
-8000 is for the fastapi
+Port 8000 is for the fastapi